Can ‘Democratic Socialists of America’ Be Salvaged?

 Tacitly Supporting Millionaires, Republicans, and Fossil Fuel Lobbyists

 Throughout the 2018 election, Oosterman appeared to be woefully unprepared for debates and forums, and often showed up late or did not attend at all.
-Oosterman’s candidacy was quite obviously just invented to keep a seat warm for Puget Sound Energy and prevent real public control over the utilities in Thurston County.
+Oosterman’s candidacy was quite obviously just invented to keep a seat warm for Puget Sound Energy and prevent a socialist campaign from empowering working-class control over the utilities in Thurston County.
 Oosterman was not a serious candidate or interested in using the Public Utility District to help empower working-class families, let alone a candidate worthy of leftist support.

 Puget Sound Energy has spent millions protecting their monopoly throughout Oosterman’s career as a Public Utilities Commissioner.
 And in 2012, PSE ran an astroturf campaign to defeat a Public Power Initiative in Thurston County.
 Oosterman’s then-opponent supported the initiative, while Oosterman was vocally against public power, and on the side of PSE.